cfergusonlee/p3/OpenStreetMap-Report.md

 **[West Springfield, Massachusetts](https://www.openstreetmap.org/relation/1181623)**

 This is my hometown.
-Being familiar with the area helped me discover a few inconsistencies in the dataset.
-When I initially tried to print out all of the street names, many were missing.
+I was excited to put some of my data cleaning and data wrangling techniques to use.
+Being familiar with the area helped me discover a few inconsistencies.
+When I initially tried to explore the street names data, many were missing.
 Not seeing the street I lived on pushed my curiousity and prompted me to explore the dataset further.

 <img src='https://drive.google.com/uc?export=download&id=0B0YVy8F1XohwOVEtMmExY1FXUkE'>